Yugoslavia: Yugoslav Wars

 During these three months, the Yugoslav Army completed its pull-out from Slovenia, but in Croatia, a bloody war broke out in the autumn of 1991.
 Ethnic Serbs, who had created their own state Republic of Serbian Krajina in heavily Serb-populated regions resisted the police forces of the Republic of Croatia who were trying to bring that breakaway region back under Croatian jurisdiction.
 In some strategic places, the Yugoslav Army acted as a buffer zone; in most others it was protecting or aiding Serbs with resources and even manpower in their confrontation with the new Croatian army and their police force.

 In September 1991, the Republic of Macedonia also declared independence, becoming the only former republic to gain sovereignty without resistance from the Belgrade-based Yugoslav authorities.
 500 US soldiers were then deployed under the UN banner to monitor Macedonia's northern borders with the Republic of Serbia.
-Macedonia's first president, Kiro Gligorov, maintained good relations with Belgrade and the other breakaway republics and there have to date been no problems between Macedonian and Serbian border police even though small pockets of Kosovo and the Preševo valley complete the northern reaches of the historical region known as Macedonia (Prohor Pčinjski part), which would otherwise create a border dispute if ever Macedonian nationalism should resurface (see VMRO).
-This was despite the fact that the Yugoslav Army refused to abandon its military infrastructure on the top of the Straža Mountain up to the year 2000.
+Macedonia's first president, Kiro Gligorov, maintained good relations with Belgrade and the other breakaway republics.

 As a result of the conflict, the United Nations Security Council unanimously adopted UN Security Council Resolution 721 on 27 November 1991, which paved the way to the establishment of peacekeeping operations in Yugoslavia.

-In Bosnia and Herzegovina in November 1991, the Bosnian Serbs held a referendum which resulted in an overwhelming vote in favour of forming a Serbian republic within the borders of Bosnia and Herzegovina and staying in a common state with Serbia and Montenegro.
-On 9 January 1992, the self-proclaimed Bosnian Serb assembly proclaimed a separate "Republic of the Serb people of Bosnia and Herzegovina".
-The referendum and creation of SARs were proclaimed unconstitutional by the government of Bosnia and Herzegovina and declared illegal and invalid.
-In February–March 1992, the government held a national referendum on Bosnian independence from Yugoslavia.
-That referendum was in turn declared contrary to the BiH and the Federal constitution by the federal Constitutional Court in Belgrade and the newly established Bosnian Serb government.
+In the fall of 1991, the Bosnian Muslim Party of Democratic Action (SDA) and the Croatian Democratic Union of Bosnia and Herzegovina party groups in the Bosnian parliament drafted a resolution for independence, causing a walkout among the Bosnian Serb representatives.
+As a result, the republic's institutions and organizations split into ethnic lines.
+The Serb Democratic Party (SDS) organised the creation of "Serb Autonomous Regions" in Bosnia where Serbs formed the majority.
+Similar steps were taken by the Bosnian Croats.

-The referendum was largely boycotted by the Bosnian Serbs.
-The Federal court in Belgrade did not decide on the matter of the referendum of the Bosnian Serbs.
-The turnout was somewhere between 64 and 67% and 98% of the voters voted for independence.
-It was not clear what the two-thirds majority requirement actually meant and whether it was satisfied.
-The republic's government declared its independence on 5 April, and the Serbs immediately declared the independence of Republika Srpska.
+A Bosnian Serb referendum that asked citizens whether they wanted to remain within Yugoslavia was held on 9 and 10 November 1991, passing in favor of staying within a common state.
+The parliamentary government of Bosnia and Herzegovina (with a clear Bosniak and Croat majority) asserted that this plebiscite was illegal, but the Bosnian Serb assembly acknowledged its results.
+On 21 November 1991, the Assembly proclaimed that all those municipalities, local communities, and populated places in which over 50% of the people of Serbian nationality had voted in favor of remaining in a joint Yugoslav state, would be territory of the federal Yugoslav state.
+On 9 January 1992, the Bosnian Serbs proclaimed the "Republic of the Serbian People in Bosnia-Herzegovina".
+From 29 February-1 March 1992, a European Community-backed Bosnian referendum was held in which 99.7 percent voted for independence.
+The turnout was only 63.4 percent, as it was boycotted by most Bosnian Serbs.
+The republic's government declared its independence on 5 April.
 The war in Bosnia followed shortly thereafter.